 Daniel Murphy Scholarship Fund - $30,000

 Each year, Daniel Murphy Scholarship Fund selects students who have great potential but whose families lack the financial resources to send them to college preparatory high schools.
 The Complete the Circle program offers the students financial assistance to attend a local partner high school that offers the rigorous academic experiences and opportunities required by most colleges.
-The grant challenge money will deliver fresh diversity training for program education coordinators, provide mental health workshops for students of color, and provide cultural and language-relevant materials for local Spanish, Ukrainian and Polish communities.
+The grant challenge money will deliver fresh diversity training for program education coordinators, provide mental health workshops for students of color, and provide cultural and language-relevant materials for local Spanish, Ukrainian and Polish speaking communities.

 Firebird Community Arts - $30,000